rcl-payments/docs/index.md

 It allows organizations or users to accept online payments via a credit card on their website or an online application.

 ## How it works
 Payments are processed by [Stripe](https://stripe.com/) on the subscriber's web site or online application.
-The payments are forwarded to a proxy or intermediate US bank account controlled by RCL.
-The subscriber will then transfer the funds from this bank account to the subscriber's local bank account using [Wise](https://wise.com/).
+The payments are forwarded to a proxy or intermediate US bank account.
+The subscriber will then transfer the funds from this bank account to their local bank account using [Wise](https://wise.com/).

 ## Who is this application for